The Carina Nebula more >>

 Cosmology is the scientific study of the origin and structure of the universe.
 In the Christian worldview, God (a self-existent, eternal and transcendent being) caused the universe to come into existence.
 In the atheist worldview, there was no cause for the universe coming into existence; rather, the universe came into existence from nothing, by nothing and, ultimately, for nothing.

 The Kalam Cosmological Argument for the existence of God states that since anything that comes into existence must have a cause for it’s coming into existence and since logic and science teach the universe came into existence (i.e., it had a beginning), the universe had to have had a cause for its coming into existence.
-Accordingly, Christian apologists maintain the Bible’s explanation that the universe was caused to come into existence by a self-existent, eternal, transcendent Creator is a much more satisfying explanation than the atheist’s explanation that the universe came into existence without a cause — from nothing, by nothing and, ultimately, for nothing.
+Accordingly, Christian apologists maintain the Bible’s explanation that the universe was caused to come into existence by a self-existent, eternal, transcendent Creator (like the God described in the Bible) is a much more satisfying explanation than the atheist’s explanation that the universe came into existence without a cause — from nothing, by nothing and, ultimately, for nothing.

 “In the beginning, God created the heavens and the earth.”